To: Article_

 Lists of useful things you can change with Smallsite Design.

 How useful a content management system is is dependent upon what can be changed, but that has to be balanced with how much technical knowledge is required to do that successfully.
-For example, building sites with HTML, CSS and JavaScript provides the most flexibility, but also the highest technical competence to produce useful sites.
+For example, building sites with HTML, CSS and JavaScript provides the most flexibility, but also requires the highest technical competence to produce useful sites.
 Smallsite design hides those technologies, but offers many options that produce good-looking and functional sites with a lot less knowledge.

 A site is a three-level structure, with a variety of article types.